AidenLortie/Dockit-Elements/readme.md

 **Q: How do I debug my Dockit components?**
 - Use `console.log` in your `renderView` and event handlers.
 - Inspect the DOM to verify updates.
+- Use browser devtools to step through your code.

+**Q: Why aren’t my styles applying?**
+- Make sure you’re using the `style` prop, not a global CSS file.
+- Check that your DockitElementRoot is rendering after the DOM is loaded.

+**Q: How do I handle lists and keys?**
+- Use the `key` prop on elements in lists to help Dockit track them efficiently.

 ---